HDFGroup/h5serv/docs/Installation/DNSSetup.rst

 Next, start the local_dns server: ``sudo python local_dns.py``

-*Note:* You will need to run as admin since local_dns using port 53 (the standard DNS port).
+*Note:* You will need to run as root since local_dns using port 53 (the standard DNS port).

 Now when you run: ``nslookup hdf_data.mydata.myorg.org 127.0.0.1``, you should see a response:
 ``Non-authoritative answer:``